vickychaurasiya/Delta-Demo/README.md

 # Delta-Demo
-This is my class about Git and Git hub
+This is my class about Git and Git hub.